lutfifadlan/ditajaya-for-test/loom-video-script.md

 "That's the complete implementation of both contact management requirements!

-The system now properly:
+**Requirements Delivered:**
-- Allows organization selection during contact creation
+- ✅ Task 1: Organization selection fully functional
-- Maintains dual ownership (user + organization)
+- ✅ Task 2: User assignment and data isolation complete
-- Provides complete data isolation between salespeople
+- ✅ All acceptance criteria met
-- Prevents unauthorized access to contacts
+- ✅ Comprehensive testing coverage

-Thanks for watching!
-The features are ready for production use."
+The features are ready for production use.
+Thanks for watching!"

 ---